automenta/mb7/doc/README.vsn.md

 - **How It Plays Out:** Tag `#task`—it’s in the “Tasks” view.
 Remove it—it’s gone.
 Every tag has one job, always the same, reversible with a flick.
 - **Reason:** Trust grows from knowing what’ll happen.
-By 2026, we’ve nailed this—users experiment fearlessly because effects are instant and undoable, making SemanticScribe a safe playground.
+By 2026, we’ve nailed this—users experiment fearlessly because effects are instant and undoable, making Netention a safe playground.

 ### Consistency